-Unscrew the cap on the carburettor mixing chamber, take out both slides, wrap them in a piece of rag and attach it to the frame, out of harm's way.
+Unscrew the cap on the carburetter mixing chamber, take out both slides, wrap them in a piece of rag and attach it to the frame, out of harm's way.

 Unscrew the petrol pipe union and take away the petrol pipe.
-Four sleeve nuts and one bolt retains the cylinder head to the barrel, with these removed, the cylinder head with carburettor attached to it can be separated from the cylinder.
+Four sleeve nuts and one bolt retains the cylinder head to the barrel, with these removed, the cylinder head with carburetter attached to it can be separated from the cylinder.
+Early 350 c.c. models were fitted with two head gaskets (see DATA).